About Greek Life at Vanderbilt

 - Opportunities for active participation in community service projects.

 Sororities and fraternities serve as a great resource for students academically, through study hours and tutoring programs.
 Most chapters require a high grade point average for initial membership into the organization.
-The minimum GPA required to participate in Greek recruitment is a 2.5 for IFC chapters, a 2.5 for Panhellenic chapters, and varies by organization for NPHC & IGC chapters.
+The minimum cumulaitve GPA required to participate in joining any fraternity or sorority in our community is 2.50.
+You can find specific information about the chapter’s academic performance here.

 Because the Greek community at Vanderbilt contributes to the social activity on campus, it has taken great strides toward creating a responsible and safe environment for its members.
 All fraternities and sororities have strict policies regulating the consumption of alcohol for underage members and guests.
 Organizations work closely with the Greek Life staff to conduct safe social activities.
 All Greek organizations are held accountable to the Vanderbilt Alcohol Policy and Tennessee State Laws.